-The most recently added attraction amongst things to do in Gibraltar, which I personally find very touching (due to my Polish heritage) include the Sikorski Memorial, a statue dedicated to one of Poland’s leading generals of WW2, who died here in a plane crash in 1943.
+The most recently added attraction amongst things to do in Gibraltar, which I personally find very touching (due to my Polish heritage) includes the Sikorski Memorial, a statue dedicated to one of Poland’s leading generals of WW2, who died here in a plane crash in 1943.

 Relax in one of Gibraltar’s Marinas

-Located in between two stunning marinas Ocean Village is a mixed-use marina, residential, business and leisure development which was a was part of a land reclamation project.
-This is where you will find multiple restaurants, bars, casinos as well as Sunborn – the yacht hotel.
-Ocean Village is a perfect place to head to for dining experience as well as a night out.
-It is undoubtedly the centre of Gibraltar’s nightlife in most recent years.
+Located in between two stunning marinas Ocean Village is a mixed-use marina, residential, business and leisure development which was part of a land reclamation project.
+This is where you will find multiple restaurants, bars, and casinos as well as Sunborn – the yacht hotel.
+Ocean Village is a perfect place to head to for a dining experience as well as a night out.
+It is undoubtedly the centre of Gibraltar’s nightlife in recent years.

-For those seeking more chilled and tranquil marina experience I also recommend Queensway Quay Marina.
+For those seeking a more chilled and tranquil marina experience I also recommend Queensway Quay Marina.
 It is an impressive backdrop of residential complexes offering a choice of few elegant restaurants and bars.
 Set in a peaceful location overlooking the yachts this marina is just a short walk from the town centre

 Time for Adventure!

 If you are into watersports – look no further as Gibraltar has loads on offer.

 Gibraltar has a number of beaches where you can soak up the sun and relax.
 My favourite one, however, is Sandy Bay as this is home to Stand Up Paddleboard (SUP)- In2Adventure.
-This is an excellent way to spend your time while having fun and admire this stunning beach.
+This is an excellent way to spend your time while having fun and admiring this stunning beach.
 One hour will cost you £15 and no previous experience is needed as all the equipment and brief safety induction will be provided.
 Tom and his team are very friendly and helpful and will ensure a great and safe experience.